 So maybe I do take certain inclinations a little far.

 How about this: Feel free–even though I clearly don’t feel free–to turn our Dutch apple pie into a cobbler by leaving off the bottom crust.
 But do (here I go again) leave in the rosewater.
 I have found it’s the perfect way to pull out even more apple flavor.
 And you know how I feel about perfect.

 - 6 cups peeled, sliced apples (from 6 – 8 apples of different varieties)

 - Juice of 1/2 lemon

 For the crust:

-Make the streusel topping by combining the flour, baking soda, and salt in a small bowl.
-Rub the butter in with your fingers, then add the walnuts.
-Press the mixture into small clumps and top the pie with the streusel.
+- Make the topping by combining the flour, baking soda, and salt in a small bowl.
+Rub the butter in with you rfingers, then add the walnuts.
+Press the mixture into small clumps and top the pie evenly with the streusel.

-Cover the edges of the pie with a pie guard or pieces of foil, crunching the foil well so it stays in place.
-Lay another piece of foil lightly over the top of the pie to prevent the streusel from browning too much before the pie is done.
+- Cover the edges of the pie with a pie guard or pieces of foil, crunching the foil well so it stays in place.
+Lay another piece of foil lightly over the top of the pie to prevent the topping from browning too much before the pie is done.

 - Bake the pie for about 1 hour and 10 minutes, removing the foil from the top toward the end of the baking time ifthe streusel needs more browning.
 The apples should be bubbling vigorously for the last 15 minutes or so of baking time.
 Remove the pie from the oven and cool for at least 4 hours so that the filling sets up.
 The pie will keep on the kitchen counter for a couple of days, loosely covered with waxed paper or foil.